The Medicine Hat Community Housing Society can be defined in three ways:

 Under these three designations, we provide homes and support service to over 1,000 low-income households in Medicine Hat, and have housed over 602 individuals and their 283 children out of homelessness.View our 2016 Highlights (PDF)

-Once upon a time, there were two distinct housing organizations in Medicine Hat: the Regional Social Housing Agency (MHRSHA), which looked after the city’s social housing programs, and the Medicine Hat Community Housing Society (MHCHS), which oversaw a variety of initiatives aimed at addressing homelessness.
-In 2006, the two organizations amalgamated under the society’s current name, creating a uniquely structured organization that is both a management body and a community based organization.
-The complimentary merger increased efficiency and uniquely positioned the MHCHS as a service provider, as it is now able to coordinate local housing options with other related support services.
+Once upon a time, there were two distinct housing organizations in Medicine Hat: the Regional Social Housing Agency (MHRSHA), which looked after the community's social housing programs, and the Medicine Hat Community Housing Society (MHCHS), which oversaw a variety of initiatives aimed at addressing homelessness.

 Our society has only grown stronger since merging.
 As of 2006, we have worked to add over 90 affordable housing units, seven transitional housing units, and 350 direct rent supplements to our community.
 During the flood of 2013, our relocation and reconstruction efforts ensured the rehousing of 95 people.
 These accomplishments, achievable only with community input and the help of our partners have earned the MHCHS a national reputation for excellence among community housing organizations.